• Skip to primary navigation

 Sneak some cauliflower into your morning with this Tropical Cauliflower Smoothie!
 Made with cauliflower, almond milk, pineapple, mango and banana, it’s a sweet way to enjoy this cruciferous vegetable!
 Perfect for meal prep!

-If you’re looking for more smoothie ideas, try this Apple Cinnamon Smoothie!
+If you’re looking for more smoothie ideas, check out my Coffee Protein Smoothie or Apple Cinnamon Smoothie!

 Cauliflower smoothie being poured from a blender into a glass, surrounded by cauliflower florets, hemp hearts and a white bowl of diced pineapple